 Being an HMRC apprentice means I get to work with lots of really skilled people and to soak up knowledge and learn from them.
 I like seeing the impact my work can have on our customers.
 Our team user researcher organises regular sessions to gather feedback from real users.
 Interacting in these sessions is one of the best parts of the job, especially while working on a service that is just coming out of testing.

 One of the best things recently has been moving to a team delivering an Application Programming Interface (API).
-For me this has been a learning curve which has allowed me to broaden my knowledge of the types of services we deliver, as well as gaining a better understanding of HMRC's API strategy
+For me this has been a learning curve which has allowed me to broaden my knowledge of the types of services we deliver, as well as gaining a better understanding of HMRC's API strategy.

 Apart from our Brathay success, I am extremely proud of gaining a promotion only half-way through my apprenticeship.
 This is proof that apprenticeships can really help you develop and that you don’t have to wait until you’ve finished your apprenticeship to progress.

 Late last year, I was asked to be Chair of the North East Young Apprentice Ambassador Network.
 We’re a regional branch of the National Young Apprentice Ambassador Network which aims to inspire the next generation of apprentices.
 Members of the network go into educational institutions to talk to young people about apprenticeships and their benefits.
-If you’re an apprentice aged between 18 and 26 then please consider joining the Network.

-Over the next 12 - 18 months I look forward to seeing my service (Relief at Source Lookup) move into Live.
+Over the next 12 to 18 months I look forward to seeing my service (Relief at Source Lookup) move into Live.
 This will be the first service that I will have delivered from Discovery through to Live.
 I also look forward to expanding the North East Young Apprentice Ambassador Network to extend the regional coverage of our ambassadors and the events we do.

 I hope this has given you a glimpse what it is like working for HMRC’s Digital Service, and you may have been surprised that it’s not so different from any other software company as you might have thought.
 If you have any questions for me please leave a comment below.